UkiDLucas/UkiDLucas.github.io/_posts/2024-10-22-marcus-aurelius-whenever-you-arise-at-dawn.md

 title: 022.
 A Stoic Morning Reflection from Marcus Aurelius
 excerpt: A concise translation note on a passage from Marcus Aurelius.
 permalink: /022_Marcus_Aurelius
+overview: "This short passage offers a practical morning exercise: anticipate difficult people before the day starts.
+The framing is diagnostic, not emotional.
+The behavior of others is treated as ignorance of good and bad, not as a reason for retaliation."
 date: 2024-10-22
 paper_type: Translation Note
 affiliation: Independent Research